Cryptophobia/cryptophobia/README.md

 When I am not head down at work 💻, you can catch me camping 🏕️, hiking 🥾, or reading a book 📚.

-- 🔭 I’m currently working on Kubernetes related things.
+- 🔭 I’m currently working on Kubernetes related projects.
-- 🌱 I’m learning Golang and getting a degree in cybersecurity from GT.
+- 🌱 I’m actively working with Golang and getting a degree in cybersecurity from GT.
 - 🔧 I'm maintaining a small PaaS project called [Hephy Workflow](https://web.teamhephy.com/).
 Check it out!
 - 💬 Enjoying good music 🎸🎧, beer 🍺, coffee ☕, or tea 🍵!